We winterize everything else, why not the home orchard? Now is the time to prevent problems later by spending some quality time with your fruit trees.

-Rodent damage to the trunk at the soil line happens when grass grows tall next to the trunk.
+Rodent damage to the trunk at the soil line happens when grass is left to grow tall next to the trunk.
 Remove the grass and weeds using hand clippers or by pulling, but do not use the string trimmer, as that can cause more problems.
-Rodents love to hide in the grass, and they will happily eat the bark off the trunk and the surface of the roots.
-This feeding can girdle the tree, causing it to die.
+Rodents love to hide in the vegetation and will eat bark off the young trunk and the surface of the roots.
+This feeding can girdle the tree, causing the tree to die.

-There are other materials, such as spiral plastic wraps or commercial tree wraps, that are applied once cold weather is here to stay.
+There are other materials that can be used such as spiral plastic wraps or commercial tree wraps that are applied once cold weather is here to stay.
 The best wraps will be lighter in color to reflect heat away from the trunks.
-Wrapping the trunk also will have additional benefits, preventing winter sunscald and frost cracks.
-When the trees are wrapped, we are not trying to keep the trunk warm, but rather to shade the trunk from direct sunlight that can raise the trunk temperature above 32 degrees and cause that freeze crack.
-These cracks are most common on the southern or western exposures of the tree trunk.
-This damage will not show up until the following growing season.
-Remove the wraps after any chance of frosts and freezing temperatures in the spring.
-This allows the trunks to grow in girth and develop bark to resist rabbit and frost crack damage.
+Wrapping the trunk will also have additional benefits, preventing winter sun scald and frost cracks.
+When the trees are wrapped, we are not trying to keep the trunk warm, but rather to shade the trunk from direct sunlight that can raise the trunk temperature above 32 degrees and cause a freeze crack.
+These cracks are most common on the south or western exposures of the tree trunk.
+This damage will show up later in the growing season.
+These wraps should be removed after the chance of frost and freezing temperatures have passed in the spring so the trunks can grow in girth and develop bark to resist rabbit and frost crack damage.
 This will need to be repeated annually until heavy bark forms.

 An overlooked issue is water drainage away from the trunk at the soil line.

 Fruit trees are generally not tolerant of waterlogged soils anyway and trunks standing in water and then frozen over causes damage to the trunk which leads to trunk and root rots.
 Be sure to allow for drainage away from the base of the tree for the winter.
 You may have created a watering berm for the growing season, so be sure to knock the berm down in several places to water can escape.